skywarth/annals-of-disco/software/architecture/SOLID.md

 # SOLID

 ## S.O.L.I.D stands for
 - Single responsiblity (hell yeah)
 - Open closed
 - Liskov substitution
 - Interface segregation
 - Dependency inversion

+## Conclusion:
+- Single responsibility: Rules, absolutely makes sense.
+- Open Closed: Sounds good, doesn't work.
+I mean do you honestly believe that we can simply make all those classes ready to be inherited ??
+- Liskov substitution: Duh, it's cool.
+- Interface Segregation: meh, pretty similar to Liskov anyways.
+- Dependency Inversion: Dependency Injection is great and prohibiting relation between high and low level modules DIRECTLY is logical.
+But for real, we can't create 5 classes with complex dependency if we can do it with 2 class and simple call.
+Ain't nobody got time for that ??

 ## Glossary: